“Criticism is the only honest form of autobiography” – Harold Bloom

 That’s where I’m at.
 I desperately want to do all these shows, because not doing them tells my brain that I’m terrible and I’m wasting my time.
 But fuck that.
 There’s so much bullshit that surrounds this, it’s easy to forget that it’s about you, an audience, and a microphone.
 That’s what matters.
 Everything else will come or it won’t.

 I don’t know what I’m saying, and I don’t have a point.
 I really don’t want to be known as the whiny guy anymore.
 It’s not fun.
 I’m done.
 Fuck myself.
 No more whining on Facebook and Twitter, guys.
 My goal is not to get on CYSK or CHUC or television.
 I’d love to do all those things, don’t get me wrong.
 But my real goal is to get better at stand-up comedy.
-I’ve been doing this for three years, and I feel like I want to start again.
+I've been doing this for three years (Editors Note - this is a re-post from over two years ago so Collin has been in the game 5 + years at this point) and I feel like I want to start again.
 So much of my material is forced and impersonal.
 Anyone can do it, and many tired old hacks do it much better than I ever could.
 I want to say what I feel, and make people laugh based on who I am.
 It’s fucking hard.
 So that means more writing, more open mics, more eating my balls at 2am in front of a bunch of people who know me primarily as “that guy who whines on twitter.”
 Fine.
 If I can say an honest thing, and get people to laugh at it, then it was all worth it.

 I love you, and I believe in you.
 As I tend to say to people as we part ways after another open mic: “See you every night until we die!”